CodecoolGlobal/tech-interview-workbook-RoyB91/docs/module_oop.md

 ### Error handling

 #### What does 'fail fast' mean in terms of exception handling?
 Why is it a good practice?
+>Fail fast means,  is to code your software such that, when there is a problem,
+>the software fails as soon as and as visibly as possible,
+>rather than trying to proceed in a possibly unstable state.

 ## Computer Science